- Author Sultanbawa, Y et al

 Improving the efficiency of Kakadu Plum/Gubinge value chains to grow a robust and sustainable industry

-This project brings together existing partners the UQ QAAFI and Kindred Spirits Enterprises – Traditional Homeland Enterprises (T.H.E.) to review the existing value chains within the established Kakadu Plum (KP)/ Gubinge (Terminalia ferdinandiana) industry to address the issue of supplying consistently high quality KP/ Gubinge products to ensure a more reliable supply of products which can better capture market access and grow customer loyalty.
-Existing Aboriginal suppliers of KP/Gubinge in the Thamarrurr Region of NT and the Kimberley region of WA will work with researchers to undertake an extensive review of the existing value chain by mapping, analysing and identifying efficiencies, identifying impediments and solutions to overcome them.
-Innovative solutions to local processing and maintaining fruit quality will be trialed and new commercial applications will be developed.
-In addition to identifying production and facilities enhancements, the project will also work to develop training tools for product costing, start-up businesses, hygienic processing of food and quality assurance.
+This project brought together existing partners – The University of Queensland’s Queensland Alliance for Agriculture and Food Innovation (UQ QAAFI) and Kindred Spirits Enterprises – Traditional Homeland Enterprises (T.H.E.) – to review the existing value chains within the established Kakadu Plum (KP)/Gubinge (Terminalia ferdinandiana) industry.
+The aim was to address the challenge of supplying consistently-high quality KP/Gubinge products, thereby improving supply reliability, enhancing market access, and fostering customer loyalty.
+Aboriginal suppliers of KP/Gubinge from the Thamarrurr Region in the Northern Territory and the Kimberley region of Western Australia collaborated with researchers to conduct a comprehensive review of the value chain.
+This included mapping, analysing and identifying efficiencies, as well as pinpointing impediments and developing solutions to overcome them.
+Innovative approaches to local processing and fruit quality maintenance were trialled, and new commercial applications were developed.
+In addition to identifying improvements in production and facilities, the project also developed training tools covering product costing, businesses start-up guidance, hygienic food processing, and quality assurance.